pourmand1376/yolov5/README.md

 [Link](https://github.com/pourmand1376/dataset_preprocess/tree/main/DICOM_Aneurysm)

 There are actually two branches which we have created for this project.
+To start to see what I've done.
+I take your attention to my makefile.
+I have tried to make my code as clear as possible for others to replicate easily.

 ## Aneurysm Sampler
 This is where I have added sampler and normalized loss function and rgb ideas.